gottyduke/SF_PluginTemplate/README.md

 In order to enable local git repository lookup, existing folders within `extern` should be **removed**.

 > To prevent duplicating submodules in multiple local projects, it's recommended to clone the CommonLibSF and DKUtil repositories locally.
 Then, set the environment path accordingly, this ensures all projects share the same package.

-> Additionally, you can integrate a personal fork of CommonLibSF; this setup makes testing modifications with a plugin project easily.
+> Additionally, you can use a personal fork of CommonLibSF; this setup makes testing modifications with a plugin project easily.

 ### 🔨 Building